wendynassrwong/wendynassrwong.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate at the University of Chicago's Harris School of Public Policy and on the job market this 2020-21 academic year.
+Candidate at the University of Chicago's Harris School of Public Policy and on the economics job market this 2020-21 academic year.

 I am interested in the role of formal and informal institutions in addressing poverty and inequality.
 My current research focuses on how incentives in government can be designed to improve welfare.